 Two old men here, We looked at the video.
 We both think it is the stiffle joint not the hip. little calves are very resilient We both agree if you just leave her alone she will be fine.
 100+ years experience here, but there is a lot we don't know. good luck.

 Looks like a normal calf... she bears even weight on both hind legs, walks, trots, runs, she has full range of motion with both hind legs (both track up under the front legs the same distance).
 Yes she might have some laxity of the left stifle ligaments but she is a newborn and their joints often do weird things for a couple days.
 Esp since she bears weight and tracks up normally, I sure wouldn't worry about it.
 Also, all your video is from directly behind or the left side, you may find that part of the way she's carrying herself is due to keeping an eye on you.

 The calves I've seen with a dislocated hip had a markedly shorter stride and didn't bear weight or just used the leg for balance when standing.

-Basics needed to answer questions: age, weight, breed, sex, species.
-Number affected vs number in group, feed type/amount, prior vaccinations, deworming, antibiotics, any recent changes....
+More info = better answers!
+Age, weight, breed, sex, species.
+If health Q, take the temperature!
+Number affected vs number in group, feed type/amount, prior vaccinations, deworming, antibiotics, reproductive and lactation status, any recent changes....